24. South of Spain & Morocco

 ---------------

-Important: Please be aware that this tour involves crossing international borders.
+Please be aware that this tour involves crossing international borders.
 You will depart from the European Union and enter the Kingdom of Morocco.
 Therefore, it is essential to have a valid Moroccan visa.
 Additionally, ensure that your Schengen visa (required to enter the European Union) is of the "multiple entry" type."

 Day 1.
 Madrid - Caceres - Sevilla (560 km)

-• Plaza Mayor - town’s most-lively square.
+• Plaza Mayor is the town’s most lively square.
 There are several must-see places located in Plaza Mayor.
-Climb up the steps from the Old Town and turn left.
+Climb up the steps from the old town and turn left.
 You will see the great Torre de Bujaco, or Bujaco Tower.
-At the top of the tower, you will be treated to a storks’ eye view of the Plaza Mayor.
+At the top of the tower, you will be treated to a stork's'-eye view of the Plaza Mayor.
 To climb the tower, you need to spend 2 euros.

-• Next to Torre de Bujaco, at the top of the stone stairs, you will see Arco de La Estrella, (Star Archway).
+• Next to Torre de Bujaco, at the top of the stone stairs, you will see the Arco de La Estrella (Star Archway).
 This archway serves as a traditional entrance to the Old Town.
 Built in the 18th century, this archway is considered to be the most important gate in Cáceres.

-• The essential part of travelling to Cáceres is what lies inside the fortress.
-As you enter through Arco de la Estrella, several antique buildings greet you.
-If you walk left from the archway, you will find Palacio de Toledo-Moctezuma, built between the 14th and 15th centuries.
+• The essential part of traveling to Cáceres is what lies inside the fortress.
+As you enter the Arco de la Estrella, several antique buildings greet you.
+If you walk left from the archway, you will find the Palacio de Toledo-Moctezuma, built between the 14th and 15th centuries.
 Though you can only visit the palace from the outside, the front-facing architecture is worth seeing.

 • Additionally, the small streets in the Old Town have different small shops selling local products, such as homemade pastries and sweets.
 Other local products definitely worth trying are goat cheese (Torta de Casar) and fig cake.

 Continuation to Seville.
-Arrival, dinner and accommodation.
+Arrival, dinner, and accommodation.

 Day 2.
 Sevilla

-Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city of Southern Spain.
+Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city in Southern Spain.
 With numerous sights and attractions, this city will never leave visitors stuck for choice.
-Main highlights of the tour:
+The main highlights of the tour are:

 • Plaza de España was built as a centerpiece for the 1929 Ibero-American Exhibition.
-Described as one of Seville’s most impressive sights, this plaza (square) measures at 50,000 sq. meters.
-Only a twenty-minute walk from Seville Cathedral, this is one of Seville’s more popular locations and with a canal measuring 500 meters, the plaza is known as ''the Venice of Seville’’.
-It is a magnificent sight and a must see, with its colored ceramics and 48 tiled alcoves, each representing a different province of Spain.
-This place is not only popular with tourists and visitors as it has been used for the location of a number of films including Lawrence of Arabia and Star Wars.
+Described as one of Seville’s most impressive sights, this plaza (square) measures 50,000 sq. meters.
+Only a twenty-minute walk from Seville Cathedral, this is one of Seville’s more popular locations, and with a canal measuring 500 meters, the plaza is known as ''the Venice of Seville’’.
+It is a magnificent sight and a must-see, with its colored ceramics and 48 tiled alcoves, each representing a different province of Spain.
+This place is not only popular with tourists and visitors, as it has been used as the location of a number of films, including Lawrence of Arabia and Star Wars.

 • Maria Luisa Park acted as the site of the Ibero-American Exhibition in 1929.
-Filled with orange trees, palm trees and flower beds, it is the perfect place to unwind.
+Filled with orange trees, palm trees, and flower beds, it is the perfect place to unwind.
 With a number of colorfully tiled benches and fountains erected in a Moorish style, this park brings a touch of the exotic to the city.
-It is surrounded by a number of historic sites and wonderful architectural buildings which allows visitors to indirectly appreciate the beauty of Seville.
+It is surrounded by a number of historic sites and wonderful architectural buildings, which allows visitors to indirectly appreciate the beauty of Seville.

-• Seville’s Cathedral is one of the largest in the world.
-It stands at an enormous 126 meters long and 83 meters wide with a ceiling height of 37 meters.
+• Seville’s cathedral is one of the largest in the world.
+It stands at an enormous 126 meters long and 83 meters wide, with a ceiling height of 37 meters.
 The classical exterior draws visitors into an equally impressive interior.
-For example, the main altarpiece, consists of 36 gilded panels, gently glimmering through the space.
-Globe-trotters can also pay their own homage to one of the world’s greatest travelers – the cathedral holds the sarcophagus of Christopher Columbus.
+For example, the main altarpiece consists of 36 gilded panels, gently glimmering through the space.
+Globe-trotters can also pay their own homage to one of the world’s greatest travelers: the cathedral holds the sarcophagus of Christopher Columbus.
 A definite must-see.

-• Barrio Santa Cruz - Seville’s most famous area and a former Jewish Quarter.
-Its unfeasibly narrow streets, white houses, secret squares and small churches creates an unforgettable atmosphere, just enjoy it.
+• Barrio Santa Cruz is Seville’s most famous area and a former Jewish quarter.
+Its unfeasibly narrow streets, white houses, secret squares, and small churches create an unforgettable atmosphere; just enjoy it.

 Lunch.
-After the city tour you will have the afternoon off to rest or explore more on your own.
+After the city tour, you will have the afternoon off to rest or explore more on your own.

-• You can check out the inside of the Cathedral, or visit the famous Giralda Bell Tower , attached to it.
-This is most iconic representation of the Islam and Christian traditions that define Seville’s history.
+• You can check out the inside of the cathedral or visit the famous Giralda Bell Tower attached to it.
+This is the most iconic representation of the Islam and Christian traditions that define Seville’s history.
 You can walk to the very top, and, except for the final section, which features stairs, the route almost all the way up (for stunning views!) is via ramps.

-• Go to Metropol Parasol, also known as the ''Mushrooms of the Incarnation'', built just a few years ago - and now is one of Seville’s newest architectural ventures.
-It is the largest wooden structure in the world, and from the top of it you can have a truly spectacular view.
+• Go to Metropol Parasol, also known as the ''Mushrooms of the Incarnation'', built just a few years ago and now one of Seville’s newest architectural ventures.
+It is the largest wooden structure in the world, and from the top of it, you can have a truly spectacular view.
 The structure also hosts a museum, which houses Roman remains found during the beginning of construction.

-• Another suggestion for your free time - to explore district of Triana - Seville’s former Gypsy quarter and one of the city’s most distinctive attractions.
-Its colourful, quaint streets are lined with old-style tapas bars, the walls of which are often plastered with faded bullfighting posters, photos of flamenco artists and weeping Virgin Marys.
-It is also known for its locally made ceramics, which adorn the walls of its old, whitewashed houses, and one of Seville’s best and most lively markets - the Mercado de Triana.
+• Another suggestion for your free time is to explore the district of Triana, Seville’s former gypsy quarter and one of the city’s most distinctive attractions.
+Its colorful, quaint streets are lined with old-style tapas bars, the walls of which are often plastered with faded bullfighting posters, photos of flamenco artists, and weeping Virgin Marys.
+It is also known for its locally made ceramics, which adorn the walls of its old, whitewashed houses, and one of Seville’s best and most lively markets, the Mercado de Triana.

 Night in Seville.